cortexlabs/cortex/README.md

 <br>

-## Scalable, reliable, and secure model serving infrastructure
+## Model serving infrastructure

-* Deploy your TensorFlow, PyTorch, scikit-learn and other models as a realtime or batch APIs
+* Deploy your TensorFlow, PyTorch, sklearn and other models as realtime or batch APIs
 * Scale to handle production workloads with request-based autoscaling
-* Run inference on spot instances with on demand backups
+* Run inference on spot instances with on-demand backups
 * Configure A/B tests with traffic splitting

 #### Configure your cluster: